mridubhatnagar/blogs-backup/cl0gmxavs05ank3nv933o5eg0.md

 25. Whenever a team member is stuck at something.
 How do work together as a team and help them get unstuck?
 26. Is there documentation for services?
 27. What is the process of knowledge transfer?
+28. How many women are part of the engineering team?
+29. How many women are in leadership roles in the organization?

 Along with this cross-Posting the exhaustive list Julia Evans has put up.
 To re-visit whenever required. https://jvns.ca/blog/2013/12/30/questions-im-asking-in-interviews/